 User Interfaces

-For the User Interfaces, CSS, HTML, and JavaScriptJS will be used to compose our Checkers game.
+For the User Interfaces, CSS, HTML, and JavaScript will be used to compose our Checkers game.
 The game board will have green and white checker pieces and starts out on a red and black board.
 The board can be changed to Night Mode which is a blue and black board with green and white pieces as shown in section 3.1.6 and 3.1.7.
 3.1.1 through 3.1.7 shows each user interface component.

 3.1.1 Customizable name interface: